HiroKws/syncle/readme.md

 Then deploy project by a command on config setting .

 Also you can change command name by set favoret name on config file.

+( But... in honesty, the best way is that just put same named shell script on each project root.
+More simple and easy to maintain... :D Main purpose is to lean how to make command and shell script handling, error output and so on.
+If you use this Artisan command, you can see colorized message on some output.
+This is a benefit. :D )

 #### Install